binckbank-api/client-js/README.md

 ### <a name="realtime1"></a>Step 1: Connect to the feed

-The instruction for creating the client can be found here: <https://docs.microsoft.com/en-us/aspnet/core/signalr/javascript-client>.
+The instruction for creating the client can be found here: <https://docs.microsoft.com/en-us/aspnet/core/signalr/javascript-client>.\
+The API allows only one session per token.
+All subsequent connections will be refused.

 The following code creates and starts a connection: